degville/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/use-a-recovery-mode.md

 Device manufacturers may choose to implement alternative methods to access recovery functionality.
 These will be specific to those devices.

-See [Recovery modes](/explanation/recovery-modes) for more details on each supported recovery mode, what they do, and how they can be used.
+See {ref}`Recovery modes <explanation-recovery-modes>` for more details on each supported recovery mode, what they do, and how they can be used.

 ## System mode selection menu